bruyo/Control-Flow-in-Shell-Scripting/README.md

 ## ELIF Statement

 The elif statement in shell scripting provides multiple conditional checks within an if block.
 It allows execution of different commands based on varying conditions.

+'#!/bin/bash

+read -p "Enter a number: " num

+echo "You have entered the number $num"

+if [ $num -gt 0 ]; then

+        echo "The number is postive."

+elif [$num -lt 0 ]; then

+        echo "The number is negative."

+fi'

 ![alt text](/Ct8.JPG)